ayushsingh09hub/ayushsingh09hub/README.md

 - 💻 I design and develop responsive, user-friendly websites.
 - 📱 I create mobile apps that blend clean design with powerful functionality.
-- 🎮 I develop interactive games using modern tools and engines.
+- 🎮 I develop interactive application & games using modern tools and engines.
 - 🧠 I'm always learning new technologies to push my limits as a **Software Developer**.

 ---